 Why Protein Is Important on GLP-1s

-When you’re eating less, there are simply fewer chances to get nutrition throughout the day.
-Meals get smaller, snacks happen less often, and some eating occasions disappear entirely.
-In that context, food choices need to be more intentional.
+When eating less, there are simply fewer chances to get nutrition throughout the day.
+Meals get smaller.
+Snacks happen less often.
+Some eating occasions disappear entirely.

-How GLP-1 Changes the Way People Eat
+GLP-1s Change the Way People Eat

 -